-Mark this date 11-03-2020 – It is the date on which the head of the WHO, the WHO World Health Organization, Tedros Adhanom Ghebreyesus in the briefing from Geneva on the Coronavirus epidemic officially declared «We have evaluated that the COVID -19 can be characterized as a pandemic situation”.
+Mark this date 11-03-2020 – The date on which the head of the WHO, the WHO World Health Organization, Tedros Adhanom Ghebreyesus in the briefing from Geneva on the Coronavirus epidemic officially declared «We have evaluated that the COVID -19 can be characterized as a pandemic situation”.

-This statement effectively forced the governments of the United States and the UK to officially take note of the great emergency situation due to the rapid spread of Coronavirus.
+This statement effectively forced the United States and the UK governments to officially take note of the great emergency situation due to the rapid spread of Coronavirus.

-The inevitable drastic countermeasures, as they have already been taken in Italy, are progressively blocking all public events and all events with mass gatherings of people.
+As they have already been taken in Italy, the inevitable drastic countermeasures are progressively blocking all public events and all events with people’s mass gatherings.

-As a result, the whole entertainment and live music industry is hit by a sudden tsunami, which will have a significant economic and social impact.
+As a result, the whole entertainment and live music industry are hit by a sudden tsunami, which will have a significant economic and social impact.

-This week, the two largest North American concert promoters Live Nation and AEG canceled and indefinitely canceled and canceled all large-scale tours in the U.S. and overseas.
+This week, the two largest North American concert promoters Live Nation and AEG cancelled and indefinitely cancelled and cancelled all large-scale tours in the U.S. and overseas.

 All their artists currently abroad, such as Madonna with the “Madame X tour” have been forced to stop the tours and return home.

-All music festivals from this period, and conferences such as the Winter Music Conference in Florida, the World Bushfire Relief Concert in Melbourne, the Ultra Music Festival, the Idaho Treefort Music Fest, the Lake Tahoe Altus Music Festival, the Big Ears Festival of Tennessee, the Tribeca Film Festival have all been canceled.
+All music festivals from this period and conferences such as the Winter Music Conference in Florida, the World Bushfire Relief Concert in Melbourne, the Ultra Music Festival, the Idaho Treefort Music Fest, the Lake Tahoe Altus Music Festival, the Big Ears Festival of Tennessee, the Tribeca Film Festival have all been cancelled.

-Coachella and Stagecoach will be moved on autumn dates have been canceled.
+Coachella and Stagecoach will be moved on autumn dates have been cancelled.

 Affected Live Nation tours include Billie Eilish, Cher, Kiss, Jason Aldean, Tool, Lynyrd Skynyrd, Chris Stapleton, Morrissey, Thundercat and Third Eye Blind.

 Many artists have announced referrals to their tours individually.
-The Strokes, BTS, Pearl Jam, Billy Joel, Dan + Shay, Madonna, Carlos Santana, Green Day, My Chemical Romance, The Who, Iggy Pop, Action Brown, Wilco and Maluma have canceled all dates, especially in New York City, Los Angeles, Seattle, Japan, Korea, Italy and the United Kingdom.
+The Strokes, BTS, Pearl Jam, Billy Joel, Dan + Shay, Madonna, Carlos Santana, Green Day, My Chemical Romance, The Who, Iggy Pop, Action Brown, Wilco and Maluma have cancelled all dates, especially in New York City, Los Angeles, Seattle, Japan, Korea, Italy and the United Kingdom.

-After the Streaming Revolution, when almost all artists now live with concerts and live music, the fright of the coronavirus is seriously affecting indie artists, who will have the most serious impact of this block of concerts.
+After the Streaming Revolution, when almost all artists now live with concerts and live music, the coronavirus’s fright is seriously affecting indie artists, who will have the most serious impact of this block of concerts.

-This very difficult situation can however become an opportunity to create new formats of concerts and online performances through the use of live streaming technologies.
+However, this complicated situation can become an opportunity to create new formats of concerts and online performances through the use of live streaming technologies.